entrity/stackedit-computer-vision/papers-read/Detail/3D Social Saliency from Head-mounted Cameras.md

 Compute cone of gaze in previous step.
 These are probabilistic distributions of points of regard.
 Superposition these distributions to get saliency fields of scene.
 A "mean-shift" algorithm yields modes in this field.

 For any point and gaze ray, a Gaussian can evaluate the distance of said point from said gaze.
-For a point $x$ in the scene, $f(x)$ gives the average of these
+For a point $x$ in the scene, $f(x)$ gives the average of these Gaussian evaluations.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzMzMDczOCwyMDQwOTA4ODEsLTU2NT
+eyJoaXN0b3J5IjpbMTM0ODI2NDcxNCwyMDQwOTA4ODEsLTU2NT
 MzMTc3MCwtODUxNDM4ODY3LC0yMDgwMzA4ODkwLC0xMTE0MTQ2
 MjkwXX0=
 -->